melissawen/melissawen.github.io/_posts/2020-08-12-end_of_endless.md

 ## The endless wait

-I believe I have already talked about the problem in some other posts since it has been followed me since the elaboration of my GSoC project.
+I believe I have already talked about the problem in some other posts as it has been followed me since the elaboration of my GSoC project.

 I was trying to solve the failure of one of the IGT kms\_cursor\_crc subtests,